4 Steps to Improve Project Stakeholder Engagement

 • Defining Project Success: Ascertain each stakeholder’s definition of project success to align expectations with project goals.

 • Impact Assessment: Understand how the project’s outcome will impact stakeholders’ work.
-This insight can guide how you involve them in the project.
+This can guide how you involve them in the project.

 • Conflict Management: Develop strategies for managing conflicting views and expectations among stakeholders.